lilaspourpre/acl-2020/_posts/2019-10-23-arxiv-papers-double-submissions.md

 A5: Per ACL’s double submission policy, ACL will not prevent you from submitting your paper to future workshops/conferences (presumably they allow double submission)  as long as it satisfies the anonymity requirement.
 However, if your paper is accepted at ACL and you decide to present your paper at ACL, you will need to withdraw the other submissions.

+### Q6: Is the November 9 deadline a submission deadline or a publication deadline?

+A6: For arXiv submissions, November 9 11:59pm UTC-12h (anywhere on earth) is the submission deadline.
+The actual publication on the archive may take a day or two after that.
+For other non-anonymized versions, it is the deadline when such a version becomes public.

+### Q7: I have made my non-anonymized version public before the Nov.
+9 deadline.
+Is it ok to update the non-anonymized version or to have the same non-anonymized version posted somewhere else during the anonymity period?

+A7.
+No. The non-anonymized version may not be updated, nor made publically available at additional sites during the anonymity period.

+### Q8: Do we have to withdraw ICLR submissions by November 9 in order to submit to ACL?

+A8: Yes.

+The ACL2020 position is that de-anonymized versions must be posted by November 9 (or submitted by that day in the case of arxiv).
+If, after November 9, the same paper appears elsewhere such as your personal website or on ICLR’s website, it is ineligible for ACL 2020.

+According to the ICLR policy, the withdrawn papers will be de-anonymized right away.
+If you withdraw your paper after November 9, you paper will become public after the start of the anonymity period, which would make your paper not eligible.

+Recommendation: if you want to submit to ACL, the paper must be withdrawn by November 9.
+And probably before then depending on how “right away” ICLR posts withdrawn papers.